-5. How will counties receive access to their county- and program-level reports, and raw data files prepared by UCLA?
+2. How will counties receive access to their county- and program-level reports, and raw data files prepared by UCLA?

-The UCLA Evaluation Team is using Box - a secure, HIPAA compliant file-sharing platform - to enable counties to upload data (if they have chosen to scan their survey forms locally) and access their reports/data that have been prepared by UCLA.
+The UCLA Evaluation Team uses Box - a secure, HIPAA compliant file-sharing platform - to enable counties to access their reports/data that have been prepared by UCLA.
+Counties that have been approved to upload data because they use their own Qualtrics account can upload to Box.

-- UCLA will create a folder specifically for each county in the UCLA Health Sciences Box. - UCLA will send an email invitation to the individuals identified by the county administrator to collaborate on the county's folder in Box. - Individuals who receive the email invitation to collaborate on the county's folder in Box should open the email, click on "Accept Invite," and follow the instructions to set up a free Box account and access the county's folder.
+UCLA will create a folder specifically for each county in the UCLA Health Sciences Box.

+- UCLA will send an email invitation to the individuals identified by the county administrator to collaborate on the county's folder in Box. - Individuals who receive the email invitation to collaborate on the county's folder in Box should open the email, click on "View Folder," and follow the instructions to set up a free Box account and access the county's folder.
 (Each user will need to create a free account.
-Instructions on how to use Box will also be included in each county's folder.) - Account holders will be able to upload data files into the folder as well as download reports and data files. - Access to the county's folder will expire 7 days from the time the account is set up.
-UCLA will be using Box for each survey period. - 6.
-Will counties gain access to their TPS raw data?
+Instructions on how to use Box will also be included in each county's folder.) - Account holders will be able to download reports and data files during a limited time basis of not more than 30 days. - UCLA will be using Box for each survey period.

+3. Will counties gain access to their TPS raw data?

 Yes, the raw data files will be included in each county's folder in Box.
 Please be aware that the raw data files include demographic information of clients collected in the survey.
-These data are for informational purposes only and should not be used to identify clients receiving services from your programs.
+This data is for informational purposes only and should not be used to identify clients receiving services from your programs.
 Please suppress demographic information by program when sharing raw data with providers to prevent identification.
-HIPAA rules require suppressing client count by demographic or identifying categories when the count is equal to or less than 11.
+HIPAA rules require suppressing client count by demographic or identifying categories when the count is equal to or less than 5.

-7. Does the provider-level report go directly to the provider?
+4. Does the provider-level report go directly to the provider?

-No, provider-level summary reports as well as county-level reports go directly to the county.
-The county can share the reports/data with their providers as they see fit.
+No; provider-level summary reports as well as county-level reports go directly to the county/regional model.
+The county/regional model can share the reports/data with their providers as they see fit.

-8. We did not receive individual provider-level reports for some of our providers.
+5. We did not receive individual provider-level reports for some of our providers.
 Why?

-Most likely, less than three clients from the particular provider responded to the survey.
-Reports are not generated in an effort to maintain the anonymity of the clients' responses if only one or two clients respond to the survey.
+Most likely, less than five clients from the provider responded to the survey.
+If only a few clients' responses are received, reports are not generated to maintain the anonymity of the clients' responses.
 However, their responses are included in the county-level summary reports and raw data file provided to the county.